dronekit/dronekit-server/INSTALL.md

 To install on a new server

+* Install various dependencies apt-get install mysql-client mysql-server openjdk-7-jdk unzip build-essential uuid-dev (you will be prompted to choose a root db psw)

-* Install various dependancies
+* Install lib ZeroMQ
 Ubuntu 14.04 or later
 apt-get install libzmq-dev

-Older version of ubuntu, you must build ubuntu@ip-10-179-53-86:~/zeromq-2.2.0$ make from src.
+Older version of ubuntu, you must build from source:

-* Install MySql
-apt-get install mysql-client mysql-server openjdk-7-jdk unzip (you will be prompted to choose a root db psw)
+ubuntu@ip-10-179-53-86:~/zeromq-2.2.0$ ./configure; make; sudo make install; sudo ldconfig from src.

 * Create a user in mysql per https://www.digitalocean.com/community/articles/how-to-create-a-new-user-and-grant-permissions-in-mysql